The Rime - Field Notes from Amble

 What can I hear?

 The first track is a hydrophone recording of a pod of dolphins just outside of Amble Harbour.
 These unexpected visitors were already leaping and dancing in the water when we arrived at sunrise.
-They are quite distant but fortunately sound travels twice as fast in water as it does in air, so we were able to get some good recordings.
+They are quite distant but fortunately sound travels approximately five times as fast in water as it does in air, so we were able to get some good recordings.
 One particularly adventurous dolphin followed a returning fishing boat past the breakwaters and briefly came in line with our hydrophones at the mouth of the River Coquet.

 We then move onto the sound of fishing boats on their way in and out of the harbour, recorded from Amble’s south pier at high tide as the sun rose on the town.
 Whilst dolphins leap from the water, the occasional sea bird dives in search of food.